 This section allows you to make adjustments to the colors in your documents, making for the most accurate printing options.

-- Import ICC profile – allows for you to import your own custom ICC color profiles from your cloud storage.
+- Import ICC profile – this allows you to import your custom ICC color profiles from your cloud storage.

 - Rendering Intent – lets you set the rendering intent of your photos.

 - Choose OCIO package – allows you to choose an OpenColorIO configuration file.
 See here for more info.

 - Preform OCIO conversions on filename – when turned on it will convert EXR documents from their source color space to scene_linear.

 - Black Point Compensation – allows you to apply for black point compensation when opening an image when turned on.

 - Convert opened files to working space – when turned on an opened image will convert the color space of the image to the color space of the document.